wp-plugins/offer-calc/readme.txt

 ﻿=== Offer Calc ===
-Contributors: nofearinc
+Contributors: devrix, nofearinc
-Tags: offers, calculator
+Tags: offer, offers, calculator, calculation, cost, administration, form, plugin, price, request, shortcode, shortcodes, website, widget
 Requires at least: 3.0
-Tested up to: 3.4.1
+Tested up to: 3.9.1
-Stable tag: 0.8
+Stable tag: 1.0
 License: GPLv2 or later

 Offer Calc is a simple plugin letting your site visitors to calculate your services at final cost.

 == Description ==

+The new Offer Calc 1.0 is here!

 Offer Calc is a simple plugin letting your site visitors to calculate your services at final cost.
 Place the calc in a page or in the widget area.
-The layout includes number of rows, each one consists of:
+The layout includes a number of rows, each one consists of:

 * service name/description
 * price per unit
 * input box for clients to select number of units (number of pages, number of apples etc)
 * label for total cost
 * at the bottom - total sum of all labels.

-Features in the queue for future releases:

-* select the type of the input
-* limit the input based on the service
-* configure the layout of each row
-* style it.

 == Installation ==

 Upload the Offer Calc plugin to your blog and activate - that's all.

-The widget needs the ID of the form that you create (This is the unique slug).

 If you need a shortcode usage, use this snippet:

-[ofc_shortcode offer_slug="YOUR-FORM-ID-HERE"]
+[ofc_shortcode offer_slug="YOUR-FORM-SLUG-HERE"]

-Currently only 1 form is supported on the site.
+== Screenshots ==

+1. Offer Calc
+2. Add New Offer
+3. All Offer Calc
+4. Offer Calc shortcode insert into the page content
+5. Offer Calc Widget
+6. Offer Cacl Help Page

 == Changelog ==

+v1.0
+(2014/08/20)
+Major changes of the plugin database and file structure.
+Numerous improvements of admin UI for creating and editing offers.
+Support of multiple Offer forms and widgets

 v0.8
 Several small bug fixes